stevepolitodesign/rails-lazy-load-content-from-scratch/README.md

 # Lazy Load Content in Rails from Scratch

-Learn how to lazy load content in Rails without Hotwire.
+Are certain pages on your Rails app loading slowly?
+You might want to consider loading those requests in the background.
+It's easier than you think.
+In this tutorial I'll show you how to lazy load content in Rails without Hotwire.

 ![Demo](./public/demo.gif)